90568 Goibniu: Discovery

 Goibniu was discovered on 13 April 2004 by the Near-Earth Asteroid Tracking (NEAT) survey, which was a NASA-directed project for finding near-Earth asteroids in the sky using telescopes at various observatories across the United States.
 The telescope that discovered Goibniu was the 1.22 m Samuel Oschin telescope at Palomar Observatory in San Diego County, California.
 The people involved in making the discovery observations at Palomar included Steven Pravdo, D. MacDonald, Kenneth Lawrence and Michael D. Hicks.
 The discovery of Goibniu was announced by the Minor Planet Center (MPC) on 14 April 2004, after several other observatories observed the object.

+Precovery

 Precovery observations of Goibniu were first reported by astronomer Reiner Stoss and published by the MPC on 10 June 2004.
 These precovery observations, which came from Digitized Sky Survey images from 1993–1997, allowed for an accurate determination of Goibniu's orbit without the need for follow-up observations.
 Even earlier precovery observations have since been reported, from dates as early as December 1954.